henghuang/nifti/README.md

 # NIFTI
-A simple NIFTI io lib written in pure Golang.
+A simple NIFTI io lib write in pure Golang.
 Only provide the most basic read/write functions.
 See examples for the usage.

 # INSTALLATION